22.214.171.124 The Benefits of Merit Badges

 Note that from time to time, it may be appropriate for a requirement that has been met for one badge to also count for another.
 See “Fulfilling More Than One Requirement With a Single Activity,” 18.104.22.168.

 It is acceptable—and sometimes desirable—for merit badges to be taught in group settings.
 This often occurs at camp and merit badge midways, fairs, clinics, or similar events, and even online through webinars.
 These can be efficient methods, and interactive group discussions can support learning.
 Group instruction can also be attractive to “guest experts” assisting registered and approved counselors.
 Slide shows, skits, demonstrations, panels, and various other techniques can also be employed, but as any teacher can attest, not everyone will learn all the material.
 Because of the importance of individual attention and personal learning in the merit badge program, group instruction should be focused on those scenarios where the benefits are compelling.

 There must be attention to each individual’s projects and his fulfillment of all requirements.
 We must know that every Scout—actually and personally—completed them.
 If, for example, a requirement uses words like “show,” “demonstrate,” or “discuss,” then every Scout must do that.
 It is unacceptable to award badges on the basis of sitting in classrooms watching demonstrations, or remaining silent during discussions.
 It is sometimes reported that Scouts who have received merit badges through group instructional settings have not fulfilled all the requirements.
 To offer a quality merit badge program, council and district advancement committees should ensure the following are in place for all group instructional events.

-There must be attention to each individual’s projects and his fulfillment of all requirements.
+There must be attention to each individual’s projects and his or her fulfillment of all requirements.
 We must know that every Scout—actually and personally—completed them.